What is the Pregnancy Discrimination Act?

 These are just a few of the discriminatory acts that employers may not engage in if an employee is pregnant.

 What about after the baby is born?
 The Family Medical Leave Act instituted in 1993, gave new moms and dads the right to maternity leave, “f you have been employed for at least one year by the company you now work for, and work at least 25 hours a week, you can take up to 12 weeks of unpaid, job-protected leave in any 12-month period for the birth of your baby.”
 This can be immensely helpful to families who wish to have some personal time with baby the first year.

-If you are pregnant or have recently given birth and are experiencing any discriminatory behaviors at work, contactScott Wagner and Associates, P.A. to discuss your options.
+If you are pregnant or have recently given birth and are experiencing any discriminatory behaviors at work, contactScott Law Team to discuss your options.